buresdv/Cork/README.md

 3. Wait until all the dependencies are resolved.
 It should take a couple minutes at most
 4. In the Menu Bar, click `Product → Archive` and wait for the building to finish
 5. A new window will open.
 From the list of Cork rows, select the topmost one, and click `Distribute App`
-6. Click `Development`, choose your account from the *Development Team* dropdown, and select `Automatically manage signing`.
-After Xcode finishes, click `Export`
+6. Click `Copy App`
 7. Open the resulting folder.
-You'll see a few files, and an app called Cork.
+You'll see an app called Cork.
 Drag Cork to your `/Applications/` folder, and you're done!